· Zayd Khan · case-studies · 3 min read

 How order limits prevent overselling

 Order limits let you set clear rules on how products can be purchased.
 You can cap the maximum number of items per customer, enforce minimums, or require that products are bought in certain increments.
 For influencer-driven traffic, maximum limits are the most useful.
+See our complete order limits guide for setup instructions.
 By setting a per-customer cap, you stop a small group from buying out all the stock.
 This makes your limited items last longer and ensures more people have a chance to purchase.

 The customer experience during drops